Overview

 API Key Security

-• Store API keys in environment variables
+• Store API keys securely in configuration files

 • Never commit keys to version control